Nothing is worse than sitting down for a science lesson and realizing you totally forgot to print the needed pages. Have you done that?

 There’s no more scrambling to print the lesson plan for the day or to locate a lost experiment sheet that’s somewhere in the piles of paper on your desk.

-In addition RS4K is also a spiral science curriculum.
+In addition, RS4K (Real Science-4-Kids) is also a spiral science curriculum.

 What does that mean?